AGKhalil/RoboND-Perception-Project/README.md

 #### 1. For all three tabletop setups (`test*.world`), perform object recognition, then read in respective pick list (`pick_list_*.yaml`).
 Next construct the messages that would comprise a valid `PickPlace` request output them to `.yaml` format.

-Here all the filtering, clustering, and object recognition learned in excersices 1-3 are applied.
+Here all the filtering, clustering, and object recognition learned in exercises 1-3 are applied.
 Three test worlds are given and the robot is supposed to recognize the objects before it so it can decide where to place them.

-The main difference between this script and the excerises 1-3 scripts is that it also outputs the results in a `.yaml` file.
+The main difference between this script and the excursus 1-3 scripts is that it also outputs the results in a `.yaml` file.

 This has been a very educational project and I really enjoyed going through it.
 I did learn that machine learning is a really cool thing, but it needs a lot of training.
 I do hope to pursue the additional challenge of this project in the future.
 If I am to keep going with this project however, I would optimize my training technique more to reduce the computing time.
 Right now It takes about 40mins to train each set and that is long.
 I am using hsv color recognition and 200 iterations.